I see a lot of people in the fitness industry saying you have to eat 6 meals a day. Is so many meals optimal? Do I have to eat 6x/day?

 Control of hunger

-When calories are very high (easier to get them in with more feedings rather than less)
+When calories are high (easier to get them in with more feedings rather than less)

-And subsequently, dietary compliance, which is the key to any diet.
+And subsequently, nutrition compliance, which is the key to anyone’s success.

-There’s no disadvantage to a high meal frequency that I can think of, so if you prefer it, stick with it.
+On the flip side, there’s no real disadvantage to a high meal frequency, so if you prefer it, stick with it.
 If you find it hard, you can cut back on the meal number and just make your meals a bit bigger.

 (Note – that doesn’t mean all your calories in one meal per day.)

-Meal frequency should be assessed on an individual basis and meal number for the day should be decided based on what best fits into a person’s lifestyle.
+Meal frequency should be assessed on an individual basis and meal number for the day should be decided based on what best fits into a your lifestyle.

 Ultimately what matters the most is the sustainability of your nutritional strategy.
 If a lower meal frequency gives you a better chance of successfully following your plan, then that’s what’s best for you.